dotnet/docs/docs/core/rid-catalog.md

 - iOS 15
   - `ios.15-arm64`

-## Android RIDs
+### Android RIDs

 Only common values are listed.
-For the latest and complete version, see the [runtime.json](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.NETCore.Platforms/src/runtime.json) file in the `dotnet/runtime` repository.
+For the latest and complete version, see the [PortableRuntimeIdentifierGraph.json](https://github.com/dotnet/sdk/blob/main/src/Layout/redist/PortableRuntimeIdentifierGraph.json) in the [`dotnet/sdk`](https://github.com/dotnet/sdk) repository.

 - Android, not version-specific
   - `android-arm64`